volllly/tw-ezb-plotter-gui/docs/commands.md

 # Plotting Commands

-All actions for plotting one image get a id and are to be executed in order.
+All actions for plotting one image get a ID and are to be executed in order.

+All numbers are to be converted into base 16 strings for transmission.

 Every command is acknowledged with ```$ID:ACK#```.
 If no acknowledgement is received the message is resent after a short time.